my-flow/importlist/README.md

 ### Instructions
 1. Download the [latest signed version of Import List](http://moneydance.com/download/modules/importlist.mxt) from the official extensions repository.
-2. Add the downloaded extension file to Moneydance® and you will be asked to choose a base directory to monitor.
-If you want to change the base directory later, you can select **Import List** from the **Extensions** menu.
+2. Add the downloaded extension file to Moneydance® by choosing **Add…** from the **Extensions** menu.
+3. You will be asked to choose a base directory to monitor (if it's a first-time setup).
+In case you want to change the base directory later, you can select **Import List** from the **Extensions** menu.
-3. In order to display Import List in Moneydance®'s homepage view, open the **Preferences** window and click on the **Home Page** tab.
+4. In order to display Import List in Moneydance®'s homepage view, open the **Preferences** window and click on the **Home Page** tab.
 The available items should contain an entry called **Import List**.
 Add it to the left or right column of your homepage view.

 Building the extension from scratch